erizov/Professor/semester_04/lecture_14_security_patterns/oauth/school.en.md

-# Oauth
+# OAuth 2.0

 ## Simple Explanation

-OAuth 2.0 is an algorithm used to solve specific problems in computer science.
+OAuth 2.0 is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying oauth to solve specific tasks in oauth;
-- using oauth in production systems for data processing;
-- integrating oauth into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of oauth:
+Consider a specific example of how oauth 2.0 works:

-1. Data preparation: input data for oauth (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of oauth to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the oauth algorithm do?
+1. What does the oauth 2.0 algorithm do?
-2. In what situations is oauth used?
+2. In what situations is oauth 2.0 used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does oauth handle edge cases?
+1. How does oauth 2.0 handle edge cases?
-2. What are the advantages and disadvantages of oauth?
+2. What are the advantages and disadvantages of oauth 2.0?
-3. Can the performance of oauth be improved?
+3. Can the performance of oauth 2.0 be improved?

 ### Advanced

-1. What is the time complexity of oauth?
+1. What is the time complexity of oauth 2.0?
-2. How does oauth work with large volumes of data?
+2. How does oauth 2.0 work with large volumes of data?
-3. How can oauth be optimized?
+3. How can oauth 2.0 be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the oauth algorithm.
+Perform a simple operation with the oauth 2.0 algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the oauth algorithm to a more complex dataset.
+Apply the oauth 2.0 algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the oauth algorithm in a programming language.
+Write an implementation of the oauth 2.0 algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.